rednafi/rednafi.com/content/misc/etag_and_http_caching.md

 gh: HTTP 304
 ```

-This means that the cached response in the client is still valid and it doesn’t need to
+This means that the cached response in the client is still valid and it doesn't need to
 refetch that from the server.
 So, the client can be coded to serve the previously cached
 data to the users when asked for.